DepTrai95/deptrai95.github.io/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+## Prerequisites
+To build/run this project locally, nvm, npm and Node v18+ are required.

+- If not already installed, install nvm on your machine from [here](https://github.com/nvm-sh/nvm).
+You can check whether nvm is installed in your terminal with `nvm -v`.
+- If it is not already the standard-version - install Node v18 with `nvm install 18`.
+You can check whether the right Node version is selected with `node -v`.
+If a different Node version is selected, use `nvm use 18`.
+- Navigate to the project folder in your terminal and install project dependencies with `npm install`.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: